Season’s Greetings from the KE team. Click here for our festive opening hours.

 This holiday involves going to moderately high altitude.
 During the course of your trip you will reach altitudes in excess of 2500 metres.
 Most people will have no difficulty with this level of altitude but before coming on the holiday, we recommend you read the advice on trekking at high altitude.
 You can also talk to one of our trekking experts if you have any concerns about altitude.

-Approximately £250 should be allowed for miscellaneous expenses including drinks and the total of around £70 you can expect to pay in tips to local staff.
-There are some quite interesting souvenirs to be bought in Kathmandu, in Pokhara and in Bhutan.
+Approximately £250 should be allowed for miscellaneous expenses including drinks and the tips you can expect to pay to your local guides and drivers.
+There are some interesting souvenirs to be bought in Kathmandu, in Pokhara and in Bhutan.
 The Nepalese unit of currency is the rupee and Bhutan’s is the ngultrum which is tied to the value of the Indian rupee.
 It is not necessary to purchase Nepalese or Bhutanese currency before you travel.
 You should consider buying £100 worth of Nepalese currency at the Hotel Shanker on arrival.
 You will be able to obtain your Bhutanese currency on arrival at the airport in Paro.
 Sterling and US dollars and are readily exchanged in Nepal and in Bhutan.
 Please note: Scottish and Northern Ireland bank notes are not accepted in Nepal.
 Credit cards can be used to purchase many goods in Kathmandu and larger towns in Bhutan and are particularly useful for expensive souvenirs.
 It is possible to withdraw cash (rupees only) from cash machines in Kathmandu using credit and debit cards.

 Tipping is an accepted and expected part of the culture in both Nepal and Bhutan, although you should only tip for services which are well done.
-The total amount that you can expect to pay in tips for your local guides and drivers is approximately £70 (in rupee or ngultrum equivalent).
-It is usually best to give tips as a group rather than individually and the group should decide upon a level of tipping within the aforementioned guideline amount.
+The total amount that you can expect to pay in tips for your local guides and drivers is approximately £80 (in rupee or ngultrum equivalent).
+Your guides will advise you on appropriate tips for the drivers and you will be able to tip each of your guides - in Nepal and in Bhutan - at the end of your time with each of them.

 Our holidays are normally designed with minimal 'down time' at the start of the trip, but having a day or two at the beginning will have the additional benefit of allowing you time to get over the stress of a long journey or travelling across time zones, leaving you refreshed and ready for your holiday.
 We can easily arrange for you to have additional nights and airport transfers.